 Please refer to Adult ADHD-Focused Couple Therapy: Clinical Interventions, by Gina Pera and Arthur L. Robin, PhD (2016, Taylor & Francis).

 Can foods—particularly those containing citric acid—affect how well you absorb stimulants, such as Ritalin, Adderall, and Vyvanse?
-The question came up again at my face-to-face Silicon Valley Adult ADHD discussion group.
-So, let’s delve now …
+I get that question a lot.
+So, let’s delve into answering it.
+In a word, yes.
+Yes, …